top of page

 Transfers of personal data from the UK to the EU/EEA can continue without additional safeguards.
 This is provided for in the UK Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, as amended.

-EU/UK Representatives: Multinational companies who are not established in the EEA, but whose processing activities are subject to the application of the GDPR as they offer goods or services to or monitor the behavior of EU data subjects, are required to designate an EU representative.
+EU/UK Representatives: Multinational companies who are not established in the EU, but whose processing activities are subject to the application of the GDPR as they offer goods or services to or monitor the behavior of EU data subjects, are required to designate an EU representative.
 The EU representative may be addressed by data protection supervisory authorities and data subjects on all issues related to processing activities in order to ensure compliance with the GDPR.
 Similarly, multinational companies that are not established in the UK, but offer goods or services to or monitor the behaviour of UK data subjects, must appoint a UK representative.